ngParty/NG6-starter/README.md

 **Check out the [webpack version](https://github.com/angular-class/NG6-starter/tree/master) for an alternative ES6 build system**

 ## File Structure
-We use the component approach in NG6.
+We use the component approach in ngTs.
 This will be a standard if using the new router in angular and a great way to ensure easy transition to Angular 2.
 Everything or mostly everything is a component.
 A component is a self contained app basically.
 It has its own style, template, controllers, routing, specs, etc. All capsulated in its own folder.
 Here's how it looks:
 ```
 client
 --app/